-You may require treatment at an In-Network Hospital or Out-of-Network Hospital.
+You may require treatment at a Hospital.
+If you are covered under a PPO or POS option, this may be an In-Network Hospital or Out-of-Network Hospital.
 However, payment is significantly reduced if services are received at an Out-of-Network Hospital.
+If you are covered under an HMO option, you must use an In-Network Hospital unless you meet one of the exceptions listed in the section titled "How Your Benefits Work for You: Introduction."

 Precertification is required for all Hospital admissions and certain outpatient Hospital services.
-The Plan provides Covered Services when the following services are Medically Necessary.